borntofrappe/svelte-tutorial/Countdown App/README.md

 ### [Count Down](https://svelte.dev/repl/66e605ed9a9746b9a020f06ccc2c3859?version=3.38.2), [Count Down Interact and Tween](https://svelte.dev/repl/b995e36a83644428a4e608f6721d6b94?version=3.38.2)

-The two demos show how to set up and manage a timer.
+The demos illustrate how to set up and manage a timer:

-The first demo shows how to consider the number of hours, minutes and seconds from a few `<input>` elements, tally up the countdown and then count down to zero, all the while describing the remaining time in its different component.
+- the first demo shows how to consider the number of hours, minutes and seconds from a few `<input>` elements, tally up the countdown and then count down to zero, all the while describing the remaining time in its different component

-The second project includes interactions in the form of a couple of buttons, plus a tween animation for an elementary progress bar.
-The features are considerable enough to deserve a dedicated demo, especially considering a few decisions with regards to the animation.
+- the second project includes interactions in the form of a couple of buttons, plus a tween animation for an elementary progress bar.
+The features are considerable enough to deserve a dedicated demo, especially considering a few decisions with regards to the animation

-The progress bar is animated toward one unit below the current count value.
+In the second demo, yhe progress bar is animated toward one unit below the current count value.
 Without this precaution, and as the count reaches zero, the animation would take another second to come to a conclusion.

 ```js
 $: offset.set(Math.max(count - 1, 0) / countdown);